raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

+As specified for the EDNS(0) Padding Option {{!RFC7830}}
-As in {{!RFC7830}} the PADDING octets SHOULD be set to 0x00.
+the PADDING octets SHOULD be set to 0x00.
 Other values MAY be used, for example, in cases where there is a concern that the padded message could be subject to compression before encryption.
 PADDING octets of any value MUST be accepted in the messages received.

 The Encryption Padding TLV may be included in either a DSO request, response, or both.
+As specified for the EDNS(0) Padding Option {{!RFC7830}}
-As in {{!RFC7830}} if a request is received with a Encryption Padding TLV, then the response MUST also include an Encryption Padding TLV.
+if a request is received with a Encryption Padding TLV, then the response MUST also include an Encryption Padding TLV.

-The length of padding is intentionally not specified in this document and is a function of current best practices with respect to the type and length of data in the preceding TLVs.
-See {{?I-D.ietf-dprive-padding-policy}}
+The length of padding is intentionally not specified in this document and is a function of current best practices with respect to the type and length of data in the preceding TLVs {{?I-D.ietf-dprive-padding-policy}}.

 # DSO Session Lifecycle and Timers {#lifecycle}